Mapping Mosques: Italy’s ‘Hidden Islam’ With Photographer Nicolo Degiorgis

 ND: It’s not even eight.
 There are eight buildings that are seen architecturally as mosques but from a legal point of view, there is just the mosque in Rome.

 ND: One.
 The Italian state establishes relationships with different religions but they don’t have that same relationship with Islam.
 The Italian government makes excuses saying the Islamic community is very diverse so they don’t find anyone to establish a dialogue with.
 At the same time, the Muslim community says that’s not true, we have our issues but we would be happy to find any kind of agreement.
 What happens in this game is people trying to practice their religion find some of their rights denied.
-You have some situations where everything works smoothly, people have a place to worship, but in other cases, the police wait in front of the musalla at every prayer session without reason.
+You have some situations mechanical bull for sale where everything works smoothly, people have a place to worship, but in other cases, the police wait in front of the musalla at every prayer session without reason.
 It’s a strange situation.
 The practitioners of the religion suffer because of the bureaucratic and political situation that surrounds them.

 TE: Finally, have you had a chance to share your work with Muslim communities in Italy?